BentureIO/blog/_posts/2025-09-09-remote-work-that-pays-september-2025-job-market-update.md

 Mercor continues to lead because they're partnering directly with leading AI labs, paying through Stripe Connect (so you get paid fast), and they're hiring specialists with relevant experience.

 They want people who have done similar work before.
-People with experience in these specific areas.
-People who have handled banking disputes, manufacturing defects, insurance claims and understand the nuances of these situations.
+They are quite hungry for expert people in these specific areas.

 The pay reflects the value they place on relevant experience. $110/hour shows they're serious about finding the right people.